finom/vovk/README.md

 export const { GET, POST } = UserRoute;
 ```

-There is what `createController` returns:
+This is what `createController` returns:

 ```ts
 const {